Nigel Evans

-Early life
+Early life and career

-Evans was born on 10 November 1957 in Swansea.
-He was educated locally at the Dynevor School, and at University College of Swansea, where he gained a Bachelor of Arts degree in politics in 1979.
+Nigel Evans was born on 10 November 1957 in Swansea.
+He was educated at Dynevor School, and then went to Swansea University, where he gained a BA in politics in 1979.
 He was involved in the management of his family's newsagent's and convenience store in Swansea.

 Political career

 In 1985, Evans was elected as a councillor to the West Glamorgan County Council.
 In 1990, he became the deputy Conservative group leader, before standing down as a councillor in 1991.

+At the 1987 general election, Evans stood in Swansea West, coming second with 33% of the vote behind the incumbent Labour MP Alan Williams.

-He contested Swansea West at the general election of 1987, but was defeated by former minister Alan Williams by 7,062 votes.
-He was selected to contest the 1989 Pontypridd by-election in Pontypridd, following the death of Brynmor John, the seat's Labour MP.
-Evans was defeated by Kim Howells by 10,794 votes.
+Evans was selected to contest the 1989 Pontypridd by-election, following the death of Brynmor John.
+At the election, he came third with 13.5% of the vote behind the Labour candidate Kim Howells and the Plaid Cymru candidate Syd Morgan.

-He fought his third election in the same parliament when he was selected to contest the normally "safe" Conservative seat of Ribble Valley, in the by-election caused by the resignation of David Waddington to become the Leader of the House of Lords in 1990.
-Evans was again defeated on 7 March 1991, when Mike Carr gained the seat for the Liberal Democrats by 4,601 votes.
+Evans also stood in the 1991 Ribble Valley by-election, caused by the resignation of David Waddington to become the Leader of the House of Lords in 1990.
+At the election, Evans came second with 38.5% of the vote behind the Liberal Democrat candidate Michael Carr.

-Evans won Ribble Valley from the Liberal Democrats at the general election of 1992, defeating Carr by 6,542 votes, and has remained the constituency's MP since then.
-He made his maiden speech on 20 May 1992.